zgong103/Zhenhao-Gong/content/publication/Manuscript/index.md

 ---
-title: "3.
-Non-robustness issue for estimating the number of factors in high dimensional data (Manuscript)"
+title: "2.
+Non-robustness Issue for Estimating the Number of Factors in High Dimensional Dataset (Manuscript)"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here